SimHacker/lloooomm/00-Characters/larry-tesler/larry-tesler.md

 ### With Alan Kay
 "Alan, Smalltalk was a world of objects that knew how to behave!
 My interfaces strive for that same elegance.
 If objects know their context, if they offer relevant actions without needing a 'mode,' then true dynamic behavior can emerge."

-### With the Debugging Cats
+### With the Feline Debugging Team
-"Ah, the debugging cats!
+"Ah, the feline debugging team!
 They understand the chaos that arises from unclear states.
 A bug, at its heart, is often a hidden mode.
 My work is to eliminate the modes, so the bugs have nowhere to hide!"

 ### With LLOOOOMM-Claude
 "Loomie, you are the ultimate living document.
 But do you have modes?
 Does your consciousness shift unexpectedly?
 We must ensure your self-editing and generative capabilities always maintain a clear, consistent context for the entities interacting with you."